-Overall, this study reveals a dominant role of the mean SST warming in increasing the severity, total heat exposure and maximum intensity of MHWs in the Mediterranean Sea with a notably smaller effect in mean MHW intensity, which is largely influenced by interannual variability.
-The sensitivity of the employed attribution metric to different methodological choices for climatological baselines is higher for the mean MHW intensity compared to the rest of the examined metrics.
-This differentiation further suggests a more complex and likely less predictable behaviour of this property.
-We finally note that while the approach used to decompose SST signals in this study is commonly employed, there are limitations in interpreting the origin of the different components.
-To specifically assess the impact of anthropogenic influence, a future study for the Mediterranean Sea could employ an ensemble approach using climate models offering a clearer understanding of the effects of climate change on extreme SST events relative to the role of natural variability, while also minimizing the impact of single-product characteristics on MHW metrics.
+Finally, while the approach used to decompose SST signals in this study is commonly employed, there are limitations in interpreting the origin of the different components.
+To specifically assess the impact of anthropogenic influence, a future study for the Mediterranean Sea could employ an ensemble approach using climate models.
+This would offer a clearer understanding of the effects of climate change on extreme SST events relative to the role of natural variability, while also minimizing the impact of single-product characteristics on MHW metrics.